 A person who commits theft can face felony charges with fines between $20,000 and $100,000 and a potential prison sentence of 10 to 20 years, if the following occurs: the stolen property is valued between $5,000 and $35,000; the stolen property is an explosive or trade secret; the stolen property is a Schedule I or Schedule II controlled substance; or the use of a firearm creates bodily harm or the firearm is stolen during the crime.

-When theft is committed in Minnesota, the perpetrator is liable to the property owner for the amount equal to the stolen property’s value in addition to criminal penalties.
+When theft is committed in Minnesota, the perpetrator is liable to the property owner for the amount equal to the stolen property’s value, in addition to criminal penalties.
 The offender must also pay the property owner punitive damages equaling $50 or up to 100% of the property’s value – whichever value is greater.
 Under Minnesota law, felony theft charges can have a life-long impact.
 With a criminal record, a person may encounter problems finding housing, getting a job, and qualifying for a credit card or a loan.
 In some occupations, even a petty theft misdemeanor can result in a job suspension or termination.
+Hiring a criminal defense lawyer can help defendants reduce theft charges and, as a result, reduce the impact on their lives.
+In some cases, an attorney can help achieve an expungement of theft charges.